-(c) If the answer to either of these questions is YES, briefly describe what sorts of training activities it has undertaken: 19. (a) Has the oversight body produced an annual report for each of the last two years? \Box Yes \Box No \Box Partially (b) If YES or PARTIALLY, please indicate which years and where to find the reports, and describe briefly what is included in them: 20. (a) Has the oversight body provided comments on draft laws?
-20. (a) This the oversight body provided comments on draft laws. ☐ Yes ☐ No ☐ Sometimes (b) If YES or SOMETIMES, indicate which laws it has commented on and where to find these comments: 21. (a) Has the oversight body provided direct advice to public authorities? ☐ Yes ☐ No ☐ Sometimes (b) If YES or SOMETIMES, indicate how many times and which public authorities:
+(c) If the answer to either of these questions is YES, briefly describe what sorts of training activities it has undertaken: 19. (a) Has the oversight body produced an annual report for each of the last two years? ☐ Yes ☐ No ☐ Partially (b) If YES or PARTIALLY, please indicate which years and where to find the reports, and describe briefly what is included in them: 20. (a) Has the oversight body provided comments on draft laws? ☐ Yes ☐ No ☐ Sometimes (b) If YES or SOMETIMES, indicate which laws it has commented on and where to find these comments: 21. (a) Has the oversight body provided direct advice to public authorities? ☐ Yes ☐ No ☐ Sometimes (b) If YES or SOMETIMES, indicate how many times and which public authorities: